sergioamsilva/sergioamsilva/README.md

 I believe that defeating machines is a challenge and that kind of challenge motivates me.

 - 🔭 I’m currently working on AI red teaming
-- 🤔 I’m looking for help with PHP, CAKEPHP, PYTHON, MYSQL, LINUX
+- 💬 Ask me about PHP, CAKEPHP, PYTHON, MYSQL, LINUX